inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 ## Handling Complex Objects
-Since inputs and outputs are all stored as strings, special handling is needed if you want to use them to pass complex objects between tests.
+Since inputs and outputs are all stored as strings, special handling is needed if passing complex objects between tests.
 This can generally be handled using JSON serialization.
-Ruby hashes and arrays, as well as FHIR model classes support the `to_json` method turn the object into a JSON string.
+Ruby hashes and arrays, as well as FHIR model classes, support the `to_json` method, which turns an object into a JSON string.

 ```ruby